What is a Herniated Disc?

 There are several different types of herniated discs.
 They are categorized based on which part of the back they are located in.

-The two most common types of disc herniations are lumbar disc herniation and cervical disc herniation.
+The two most common types of disc herniation are lumbar disc herniation and cervical disc herniation.
 They affect the lower back and neck, respectively.

 Herniated Disc Symptoms

 The most easily detectable symptom for a herniated disc is the pain, which is often described as having either a tingling or numb sensation.
 If you feel this sensation, you may very well have nerve damage.
-It is therefore imperative that you call your local chiropractor, Dr. Les Pachter.
+It is therefore imperative that you call a local chiropractor.

 Cervical herniated discs have an additional telltale sign.
 If you are feeling weak or numb in your neck — or even just generally in your upper body — there’s a chance you may be suffering with a cervical herniated disc.